Rave Master: Manga

 Rave Master was licensed for an English release in North America by Tokyopop, which released 32 volumes of the series.
 On August 31, 2009, Tokyopop announced that they would not be completing the series as their licenses with Kodansha expired and Kodansha required that they immediately stop publication of all previously licensed series, including Rave Master.
 The next month, it was announced that Del Rey Manga had acquired the license and would begin publishing the remaining volumes in 2010.
 The last three volumes were published in a single omnibus volume.
 Del Rey never released the earlier volumes before their license expired.
-In 2017 Kodansha USA licensed the series for release in digital format, and released all volumes on October 3, 2017.
-The volumes are available on digital platforms such as Amazon Kindle and Apple Books.
+In 2017 Kodansha USA licensed the series for release in digital format, and released all volumes on October 3 of that same year.
+Rave Master was also one of the first manga series released in Spanish in North America by Public Square Books.